Introduction

 - Appraisal fees

-- Any outstanding liens
+- Any inspection fees

 It is crucial to note that these responsibilities are negotiable.
-In certain circumstances, sellers may agree to cover a portion of the buyer's closing costs to facilitate the sale.
+In certain circumstances, sellers may agree to cover a portion of the closing costs to facilitate the sale.

 Negotiate Closing Costs: Strategies for Buyers and Sellers